 July 12: Thompson faces angry investors at annual shareholders meeting.
 Responding to skeptical questioning, Levinsohn talks like someone who expected to be running Yahoo for more than just a few months.

-July 16: Yahoo names longtime Google executive Marissa Mayer as its next CEO.
+Monday: Yahoo names longtime Google executive Marissa Mayer as its next CEO, effective Tuesday.